 WHAT IF I NEED TO TAKE A PORTA-POTTY BREAK?

 The same principle applies as is described in the walking break scenarios above.
 Gradually catch up to your group afterward.

 WHAT IS THE PACE TEAM LEADERS’ RACE DAY STRATEGY?

-The goal of all Asheville Marathon pacers is to run even splits from start to finish, with slight variations based on terrain.
+The goal of all Asheville Marathon and Half pacers is to run even splits from start to finish, with slight variations based on terrain.

 WHAT IF RACE DAY WEATHER CONDITIONS ARE BAD?

 The Pace Team Leaders are capable of running their goal times even in poor weather conditions.
 Pacers will make every effort to maintain their goal pace, even if the weather turns south!
 Depending on your fitness, you might want to adjust your goal time to a slower group.

 WHAT IF THE PACE TEAM LEADER HAS AN UNEXPECTED PROBLEM?